Is This Program Right for Me?

 I don’t have two years of full–time experience; can I still apply?

 This Master’s program is an applied program.
 It is designed for students who already have some direct experience working in the criminal justice system.
 It is important that students have experience working in a criminal justice agency.
+Those without two full years of professional experience may be admitted, depending on quality of experience, at the discretion of the Graduate Admissions Committee.

 I have two years' experience in a criminal justice agency, but I currently am not working, can I apply?